 Amazon Attribution: How to Track & Maximize External Traffic to Your Amazon Store

-Bringing external traffic to Amazon is one of the most powerful ways to increase sales, boost organic ranking, and reduce dependency on PPC.
-But without proper tracking, most sellers don’t know whether their off-Amazon marketing is converting.
+Bringing external traffic to Amazon is a powerful way to increase sales.
+In addition, it can boost organic ranking and reduce reliance on PPC.
+However, without tracking, many sellers can’t tell if off-Amazon marketing is converting.

 In this guide, we’ll cover: